Table of Content

 While it’s important for kids to find a variety of after-school activities, they can’t do everything.
 They need to decide which activities are for them and which ones are not.
 These important decision-making skills are ones they can use throughout their lives.
 This also helps them to express themselves and speak up for themselves…both skills that will be important throughout their lives.

 University and job applications

 Not only do after-school activities provide well-rounded skills, but on a more practical level, they can help with school and job applications.
 Universities often look at other activities to gauge a better understanding of the future student.
 They like to see that students are well-rounded and have other interests besides hitting the books.
-This is partly because employers and universities are aware of the benefits of after-school programs (link to my blog for 4/7, not yet posted).
+This is partly because employers and universities are aware of the benefits of after-school programs.
 They know that when students take part in after-school activities, they are reaping the rewards of the other skills that they pick up along the way.

 What do you look for when you look for after-school programs for your kids?